Strand PHIL.I Definitions of Philanthropy

 - How does celebrating Kwanzaa build community?

-Each student makes a kinara.
+Give instructions for each youth to make a kinara.
 Each day for seven days (guided by lessons two and three of this unit), they will learn about one principle, and “light” one candle in this kinara.
 They may color the candles or use colored paper.
 The first three candles are green, the middle candle is black and the last three candles are red.
 They should not color or make the flames today.
 See handout: Kinara Patterns or directions for a 3-D kinara from the Internet.